 How do you Connect all These to your Computer?

-The first thing to connect to the mixer is the microphone.
-Pick your XLR cable and connect to your microphone and plug the male end of the cable into channel one of the mixer (or whichever channel you have chosen for your voice).
+The first thing to connect to the podcast mixer is the microphone.
+Pick your XLR cable to connect to your microphone and plug the male end of the cable into channel one of the mixer (or whichever channel you have chosen for your voice).

 Now that you have a means of sending your voice into the computer, you need to send the voice (guest’s voice) from the computer to channel 2 (or whichever channel you have assigned your guest).